makmour/cleanup-kit/readme.txt

 All logs are stored in your WordPress uploads directory, inside a folder named `cleanup-kit-logs`.
 The full path is: `/wp-content/uploads/cleanup-kit-logs/`.

+== Screenshots ==

+1. **Admin Dashboard:** The main interface allowing you to select categories and choose between Dry Run or Live Cleanup.
+2. **Cleanup Log:** An example of the detailed log file generated after a cleanup process.

 == Changelog ==

 = 1.0.6 =